davidedc/Fizzygum/docs/overview/filteredCommentsForReadableStandaloneDoc.md

-This document was adapted/extended from the original Morphic.js documentation, written by Jens Mönig (jens@moenig.org).
+This document was adapted/extended from the Morphic.js documentation, written by Jens Mönig (jens@moenig.org).

-##What is Zombie-Kernel?##
+##Intro##

-Zombie Kernel is a lively Web-GUI built on top of a (slightly modified version of) Morphic.js written by Jens Mönig (jens@moenig.org), Copyright (C) 2012 by Jens Mönig.
+Zombie Kernel is a lively Web-GUI built on top of a (slightly modified version of) Morphic.js.
 Think of it as a crazy web desktop environment.

-##Document structure##
+Morphic.js is written by Jens Mönig (jens@moenig.org), Copyright (C) 2013 by Jens Mönig.

+##Contents of this guide##

+* Ch.1 **History of Morphic** where does Morphic come from.

 * Ch.1 **Hierarchy** explains what a Morph is and which classes extend it.